influxdata/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 We use the names `influxd_old` for this guide, but you can use whatever you like.

 ## 4. Move existing data and start the latest InfluxDB

+If you haven't already, [download the InfluxDB beta 17 binaries](https://portal.influxdata.com/downloads/).

 In order to move data between the two instances, we are going to configure both the old and new instances of InfluxDB to run at the same time.
 If you download the latest InfluxDB beta, and try to start it up with existing data, it will most likely refuse to start.